SioKCronin/website/content/ai_notes/software_engineering/github_take_home.md

 ```
 Docker diff CONTAINER_ID
 ```
+which will indicate which directories in our code base changed in the container.
+If we see that log-in might have changed in some wayt  we can dive in further to diff those files in particular.
+Maybe there's a straighforward bug?

 ### How we can we resolve this issue?

-This will of course depend on what we discovered above.
-If we found a bug in the code, we could manually roll back to a previous version, but we must ask ourselves if restoring the previous low latency log-in for these users is more important than the added benefit of whatever else was included in our last revision (which will be undone if we rollback).
+Let's say we found a bug that was introduced in a recent revsion.
+We could manually roll back to a previous version, but we must ask ourselves if restoring the previous low latency log-in for these users is more important than the benefits provided by other feautures included in our last revision (which will be undone if we rollback).
-If so, we may choose to live with these low-latencies while we develop a revision that will solve the problem at hand.
-Otherwise, it if we choose to rollback, here's how we might proceed.
+If we choose to rollback, here's how we might proceed.

 Like 'git reset --hard commitID' in git version control, let's say we want to be able to rollback to a specific previous revision in the deployment history.